emlinhax/SAFE_CALL/README.md

 #### ShadowCopy:
-Creating a shadow-copy will prevent reversers from placing a breakpoint on the function you are trying to call and also prevent hooking (as long as the function is checked for hooks before copying it)
+Creating a shadow-copy will prevent reversers from placing a breakpoint on the function you are trying to call and makes it hard to follow the program-flow